roanuz/py-cricket/README.md

 ## Roanuz Cricket API
 This Library uses the Roanuz Cricket API for fetching cricket scores and stats.
 Learn more about Litzscore Cricket API on https://www.cricketapi.com/ .
 Feel free to contact their amazing support team, if you got struck.

+###Support
+If you any question, please contact litzscore support support@cricketapi.com